csmeyns/newdirections/_posts/2017-01-24-synchronising.markdown

 According to this theory, perceptual experience consists of a series of such ‘windows’, each presenting a single moment of subjective time, much as a cinema film consists of static frames which, when played back at the correct rate, create the illusion of continuous movement.
 This ‘cinematic’ view of experience may be contrast with the idea that perceptual processing is itself continuous, and so cannot be reduced to a series of momentary snapshots or frames.
 By examining the principles and mechanisms underlying our perception of simultaneity across the senses, we aim to shed light upon whether perceptual experience is ‘cinematic’ or continuous, and to evaluate the implications of these accounts for philosophical views of how we experience time and change.

-This project forms a pilot study for an extended three-year interdisciplinary research project into the temporal structure of experience.  is will bring together cutting-edge philosophical and scientific research in both perception and time-consciousness in order to reach a better understanding of the profoundly important role that time plays in shaping and structuring human experience.
+This project forms a pilot study for an extended three-year interdisciplinary research project into the temporal structure of experience.
+This will bring together cutting-edge philosophical and scientific research in both perception and time-consciousness in order to reach a better understanding of the profoundly important role that time plays in shaping and structuring human experience.

 <span class="caption text-muted">Image:
 <a href="https://www.flickr.com/photos/santinet/9645395694" target="_blank">Clocks</a>, Santi Villamarín</span>